Credit

-Credit (from Latin verb credit, meaning "one believes") is the trust which allows one party to provide money or resources to another party wherein the second party does not reimburse the first party immediately (thereby generating a debt), but promises either to repay or return those resources (or other materials of equal value) at a later date.
+Credit (from Latin creditum, "loan") is the trust which allows one party to provide money or resources to another party wherein the second party does not reimburse the first party immediately (thereby generating a debt), but promises either to repay or return those resources (or other materials of equal value) at a later date.
 The resources provided by the first party can be either property, fulfillment of promises, or performances.
 In other words, credit is a method of making reciprocity formal, legally enforceable, and extensible to a large group of unrelated people.

 The resources provided may be financial (e.g. granting a loan), or they may consist of goods or services (e.g. consumer credit).
 Credit encompasses any form of deferred payment.
 Credit is extended by a creditor, also known as a lender, to a debtor, also known as a borrower.